esp-rs/espflash/cargo-espflash/README.md

             Unstable (nightly-only) flags to Cargo, see 'cargo -Z help' for details

 SUBCOMMANDS:
-    board-info    Display information about the connected board and exit without flashing help          Print this message or the help of the given subcommand(s) save-image    Save the image to disk instead of flashing to device
+    board-info         Display information about the connected board and exit without flashing help               Print this message or the help of the given subcommand(s) partition-table    Operations for partitions tables
+    save-image         Save the image to disk instead of flashing to device
 ```

 ## Configuration